barfle/scalextric/README.md

 	self.updateSpeed()
 ```

+In short the car speed is updated each time the main dataplicity thread polls it and also when any configuration changes server-side (typically because someone changed a device setting on the website).

-And run the example (as sudo).
+Run the example (as sudo).
 You can change the speed at any time from your dataplicity account.
-Quit with Ctrl-C.
+You can quit with Ctrl-C.

 ```
 [13/May/2014 15:32:47]:dataplicity:INFO: running firmware 0000000001